 In antiquity, Turkey’s North Aegean was known as Aeolia, and provided the setting for the Trojan war.
 Civilization first bloomed here under the Phrygians, who arrived in Anatolia during the thirteenth century BC.
 Later, Greek colonists established coastal settlements, leaving the region rich in Classical and Hellenistic remains.
 These days, however, it sees far fewer visitors than the coastline further south.
 While there are some excellent sandy beaches, the lower sea temperature and lack of a major airport have protected the region from widespread development.
 Most summer visitors are Turks, and even in August visitor numbers are relatively low.
 Away from the few resorts, farming, fishing and heavy industry (near İzmir) provide the main livelihoods.

-While the sparse ruins of Troy don’t quite live up to their literary and legendary reputation, ancient Assos and Pergamon (modern Bergama) display more tangible reminders of the power and wealth of the greater Greek cultural sphere.
-Less visited are the recently excavated ruins of Alexandria Troas, and the isolated Lydian city of Sardis, ancient capital of King Croesus, huddled at the foot of impressive mountains.
+While the sparse ruins of Troy Dropdown content don’t quite live up to their literary and legendary reputation, ancient Assos Dropdown content and Pergamon Dropdown content (modern Bergama Dropdown content) display more tangible reminders of the power and wealth of the greater Greek cultural sphere.
+Less visited are the recently excavated ruins of Alexandria Troas Dropdown content, and the isolated Lydian city of Sardis, ancient capital of King Croesus, huddled at the foot of impressive mountains.

 Top image: Troyan horse, Canakkale, Turkey © Popovici Ioan/Shutterstock